leoshimo/vrs/docs/design.md

 runtime termination loses that state.
 Pubsub reaches subscribers on connected nodes; a subscriber can also call a remote service.

+Durable execution should preserve this programming model.
+A program would still wait for an event, sleep, or call a function in sequence; the runtime would preserve enough progress to resume after an interruption.
+Persistence and recovery belong beneath that interface, including rules for external effects that may already have occurred.

 <a id="hypermedia-keeps-applications-out-of-clients"></a>